katari15045/library/README.txt

 To Do
 -----
--> Increase the font size of new_arrivals, E-Resources in the home screen -> Remove author tags in .Java files
+-> Write Log.d debugging statements in the form className::method() for all overridden methods -> Increase the font size of new_arrivals, E-Resources in the home screen -> Remove author tags in .Java files
 -> Remove unused imports